 Norway – the land of fjords, trolls, midnight sun, and most importantly, aurora borealis.
 The true beauty of Norway lies in its Northern region, although it isn’t to say that the Southern part is any less beautiful!
-Many expats who have travelled to Norway prefer living in South in the picturesque cities of Oslo, Stavanger, and Bergen.
+Many expats who have travelled to Norway prefer living in the South in the picturesque cities of Oslo, Stavanger, and Bergen.
 The scenery in this country is impeccable and you will always find yourself awestruck by the sheer beauty of this country.
-It is exceptionally clean and to add to this, in 2016, it became the first country in the world to completely ban deforestation.
+It is exceptionally clean.
+And to add to this, in 2016, it became the first country in the world to completely ban deforestation.

 Furthermore, Norwegians are known for their positivity, happiness, and honesty all around the world.
 They are the happy-go-lucky kind who will be more than glad to make your acquaintance.
 All of this coupled with excellent employment benefits, breathtaking surroundings, and a great social welfare model truly make Norway the best place to live in the world.

-Norway has a law known as ‘Allemannsrett’ which essentially means to freedom to camp anywhere in the country.
+Norway has a law known as ‘Allemannsrett’ which essentially means freedom to camp anywhere in the country.
 That’s right, you can pitch a tent pretty much anywhere in the country, except for private properties and national parks.
-This makes travelling in the country an affordable option, especially if you love to camp and hike!
+This makes traveling in the country an affordable option, especially if you love to camp and hike!

 Its banking system is immaculate.
 Once you have a Norwegian bank account, you can pretty much do everything online – from sending money to paying utility bills.
 It is highly convenient and saves you a lot of time – how great is that!

 It is a great place to become a parent, as long as you are paying taxes in Norway.
 You see, right from the time of conception, the government will look after you and your family.
-These benefits are split into parental benefits and child benefits, and often entail maternal and paternal leaves, lump-sum grants, cash grants, et cetera.
+These benefits are split into parental benefits and child benefits.
+And often entail maternal and paternal leaves, lump-sum grants, cash grants, et cetera.
 Single parents can also avail these benefits.